jppf-grid/JPPF/samples-pack/GPU/Readme.md

 <h3>How does it work?</h3>
 This sample submits a JPPF job with one or more tasks to be executed on a GPU.
-The tasks contain APARAPI-conformant code, whose bytecode is introspected at runtime to generate OpenCL code (see example <a href="src/org/jppf/example/aparapi/GeneratedOpenCL.c">here</a>).
+The tasks contain APARAPI-conformant code, whose bytecode is introspected at runtime to generate OpenCL code (see example <a href="target/tohtml/src/org/jppf/example/aparapi/GeneratedOpenCL.c">here</a>).
 This generated code is then compiled and executed on an OpenCL device if any is available.

 <h3>How do I run it?</h3>
 Before running this sample application, you must have a JPPF server and at least one node running.<br>
-For information on how to set up a node and server, please refer to the <a href="https://www.jppf.org/doc/6.2">JPPF documentation</a>.<br>
+For information on how to set up a node and server, please refer to the <a href="https://www.jppf.org/doc/6.3">JPPF documentation</a>.<br>

+<p>In the next step, you build the sample: "<b>mvn clean install</b>"

 <p>The node will require some additional configuration.
-In effect, since the APARAPI library load a native library, the file "aparapi.jar" must be added directly to the node's classpath.
+In effect, since the APARAPI library loads a native library, the file "aparapi.jar" must be added directly to the node's classpath.
 If you simply keep it in the client's classpath, the node will attempt to load it for each distinct client.
 This will only work the first time, and fail on subsequent attempts.<br/>

 <p>For your convenience, we have included a set of files that will take care of this: